The Project

 When will it open?

 Construction begins once the campaign reaches its funding milestone.
 The project may be phased — land and dome first, welcome center and outdoor field to follow.
-[Confirm timeline with WWSA]
+A successful campaign could see construction start in 2027!

 The Campaign